Knowing the diseases and conditions that run in your family can protect your own health—and your children's.

 Case in point: Heart disease.
 It's the number one killer in America, but having a family history of early heart disease boosts your individual chances of a heart attack.

 The good news is heredity does not mean destiny.
-Armed with this information, you can start working with your doctor now to protect your heart.
+Armed with information, you can start working with your doctor now to protect your heart.

 So, at your next family get-together, take some time to talk about your family's medical history.
 For starters, you need to know if your father, brother or son had a heart attack before age 55, or if your mother, sister or daughter had one prior to age 65.
 Also keep track of risk factors such as high cholesterol, high blood pressure, obesity and diabetes.